 There is no lack of understanding in business as to the benefits of delivering a consistent high quality customer experience.
 The frustration from both customers and front-line employees is coming from the lack of action to address this vital area of business performance.

 Research confirms that companies that provide exceptional service have a strong competitive advantage.
 Customers are prepared to pay higher prices, make additional purchases, are more loyal and recommend the business to others.
 All of this can be worth millions of dollars to the local economy.

 Exceptional service is harder to attain than ever before.
 Current research shows that customers expect better service from the companies they deal with yet overwhelmingly believe they are getting service that is no better, or even worse.
-This leaves customers feeling underserved, resentful and angry and businesses blaming the economy for their poor financial results.
+This leaves customers feeling underserved, resentful and angry.

 For further information